nycpivot/tap-workshop/README.md

 ## Prerequisites

+* Ubuntu Linux
+* AWS CLI
 * Kubernetes cluster (minimum version 1.23)
 * TAP (version 1.4 or higher)
 * Tanzu CLI and plugins
 * Domain name, subdomains with wildcard

+All of these, with the exception of Ubuntu, are included in the script

 ## Getting Started